Post Procedure Dental Care for Kids

 The medication will make your child feel very drowsy and napping after the procedure is expected.
 Children should be placed on their side and monitored.
 It is also best to limit your child to rest and only very light activities for the day as their coordination and balance will be poor for up to 6-8 hours post-op.

-Contact the team at Pearly Smiles Pediatric dentistry, your #1 Kid’s dentist in Torrance California, for information regarding any dental procedure your child may need.
+Contact the team at Pearly Smiles Pediatric dentistry, the best South Bay pediatric dentistry, for information regarding any dental procedure your child may need.